aaronpowell/aaronpowell.github.io/src/documents/posts/2016-06-01-dddsydney-what-i-learnt-organising-the-conference.md

---- cson
+---
   title: "DDD Sydney 2016 - What I learnt organising the conferences"
-date: '2016-06-01'
+  date: "2016-06-01"
-tags: ['dddsydney']
+  tags:
-description: """A look back at what I learnt organising DDD Sydney 2016
+    - "dddsydney"
-"""
+  description: "A look back at what I learnt organising DDD Sydney 2016"
 ---

 On Saturday 28th May we saw the return of DDD Sydney after a 4 year absence.
 This was also the first year that I took a lead role in organising the event, previously I'd really only done 'on the day' volunteering.
 DDD Sydney was a team effort, but I want to talk about what **I** personally learnt running this event for the next person silly enough to try and organise a conference!